siljamdev/AshConsoleGraphics/README.md

 The Color struct used is from the library [AshLib](https://github.com/siljamdev/AshLib)

 ## Documentation and Examples
-There is a very complete API documentation and tutorials available at {work in progress}
+There is a very complete API documentation and tutorials made with DocFx available at {work in progress}
 There are also examples in [here](./examples)